Juno, Texas: Other historical facts

 The Edmondson family built the original general store.
 Henry Stein operated a cafe that gave the town its name of Juno as the answer of “Ju know” (“you know”) was given as the answer when patrons inquired about the menu offerings.
 A hotel and a land office were opened in the first quarter of the 20th century.
 The community had telephone and stage service.
 The Cadena family ran the blacksmith shop, and George Deaton drove the stage.
 At its peak in 1964, the town had a population of 80.
 The town had one business for most years starting in 1931 until the last business closed in 1984.

 Education

 The Juno Common School District, a one room school house, operated until 1992, when it consolidated into the Comstock Independent School District.

-The whole county is served by Southwest Texas Junior College according to the Texas Education Code.
+The entire county is served by Southwest Texas Junior College according to the Texas Education Code.